We use first and third-party cookies for analytical and statistical purposes and to show

 Following her having been appointed Bankinter's CEO in late 2010, she continued to serve as a member of Línea Directa's Board of Directors until April 2021, the date on which the company went public.
 From 2013 to 2018 she served as an independent director of the British firm Esure, one of the UK's leading insurance companies.
 She is currently serving as chairperson of the Board of Directors of EVO bank and of Avantcard DAC and External Independent Director of Acciona.

 Under her management, Bankinter has been confirmed as one of the most solvent and healthiest banks in Europe, with a series of indicators (profits, assets, lending, capital and efficiency) that continued to improve steadily throughout the recession.
-According to the European Banking Authority's 2021 stress tests, Bankinter is the best bank in Spain and the third best out of the 100 European banks on the list.
+According to the European Banking Authority's 2023 stress tests, Bankinter is the best bank in Spain and the fifth best out of the 100 European banks on the list.
 The entity has also cemented its reputation as one of the most sustainable banks in the world after being included for the fifth year in a row on the Dow Jones Sustainability Index World, the most prestigious of its kind.